-Silos in Contextual Research and Implications for Theoretical Integration mechanisms (Sampson, Morenoff, and Gannon-Rowley, 2002).
+Silos in Contextual Research and Implications for Theoretical Integration

+As suggested in our review of the extant literature on the social context of aging, the role of network, residential neighborhood, and institutional contexts in shaping aging-related processes cannot be easily disentangled.
+For example, theories of neighborhood effects on health often invoke the influence of local institutions and access to neighbor networks as key mechanisms (Sampson, Morenoff, and Gannon-Rowley, 2002).
 Institutional influences are difficult to understand in the absence of information on the local embeddedness of these organizations and their capacity to extend influence beyond the most formal aspects of organizational involvement through informal network processes.
 In addition, face-to-face social network interactions always occur in a geographic and more or less structured social setting.
 Understanding the emergence and quality of social networks as sources of support for older adults may require richer information on the settings that shape and sustain social networks.